GoogleCloudPlatform/community/tutorials/slack-slash-command-app-engine-java.md

     git clone https://github.com/GoogleCloudPlatform/slack-samples.git

-The `java/command/1-start` directory contains a simple Hello World application, which you will modify to support Slack slash commands.
+The `java/command/1-start` directory contains a simple application, which you will modify to support Slack slash commands.

     cd java/command/1-start